sourcefuse/loopback4-vault/README.md

   }
 ```

+- If you need to update vault token or any other connection parameters, there is a `reconnect(config: VaultProviderOptions)` function available to do so.
+Whatever new config parameters are needed, you can pass those and leave the unchanged ones out of the config.
+It will only update the new ones keeping the existing ones intact and will reconnect with vault again.
+Please note that this may cause disconnection with your existing vault data if you change the endpoints here.

 ## Feedback

 If you've noticed a bug or have a question or have a feature request, [search the issue tracker](https://github.com/sourcefuse/loopback4-vault/issues) to see if someone else in the community has already created a ticket.